Using SSH Keys To Access HPG¶

 Create an SSH Key Pair¶

-Background¶
+SSH Background¶

 SSH key access means using a pair of keys - private and public:

-- A private key is stored in the
+Private key - stored in the

 ~/.ssh/

-by default.
+The private key is not used automatically on most systems.
 See how to configure your SSH setup to use the correct private key as the Identity File below.

 Create SSH Keys¶

-ssh-keygen -o -a 100 -t ed25519 -f ~/.ssh/id_ed25519 -C "Comment"
+ssh-keygen -o -a 100 -t ed25519 -f ~/.ssh/id_ed25519 -C "<YOUR-COMMENT>"

 Tip